bet4a/d3wiki/Stack-Layout.md

 <a name="_stack" href="Stack-Layout#wiki-_stack">#</a> <b>stack</b>(<i>layers</i>[, <i>index</i>])

 Computes the *y*-coordinate baseline for each series (layer) in *layers*, and then propagate that baseline to the other layers.
 In the simplest case, *layers* is a two-dimensional array of numbers.
+All of the 2nd-dimensional arrays must be the same length.
 The [y](Stack-Layout#wiki-y) and [x](Stack-Layout#wiki-x) accessors are used to define the *y*-thickness of each layer at the given *x*-position, respectively.
 Thus, by default the following attributes are required on each value:

 * x - the *x*-position of the value.
 * y - the *y*-thickness of the value.